soderlind/wp-project-version-sync/README.md

 # wp-project-version-sync

-A CLI command to update your WordPress plugin, theme og json file header version based off of your `package.json` version.
+A CLI command to update your WordPress plugin, theme, readme.txt and json file header version based off of your `package.json` version.

-wp-update-project-version is a CLI command that is most useful when added to your build script in your `package.json`.
+`wp-update-project-version`` is a CLI command that is most useful when added to your build script in your `package.json`.

 ## Usage